Aaron Levine

 Overview

 Aaron D. Levine is Associate Dean for Research and Outreach in the Ivan Allen College of Liberal Arts and Professor in the School of Public Policy at Georgia Tech.
-He also holds an appointment as a Guest Researcher in the Division of Reproductive Health at the Centers for Disease Control and Prevention.
-He is a member of the leadership team for the NSF Engineering Research Center for Cell Manufacturing Technologies (CMaT), leading ethics and policy research for the center.
-He served as Co-Director for CMaT's Engineering Workforce Development activities from 2017 to 2022.
-His research focuses on the intersection between public policy and bioethics.
-Much of his work has examined the development of stem cell science, particularly research using human embryonic stem cells, and the translation of novel cell therapies.
-He also writes extensively on the oversight of contentious areas of medicine, such as assisted reproductive technology.
-In 2012, he received a NSF CAREER award to examine the impact of ethical controversy on graduate science education and the development of scientific careers.
-He serves as Vice-Chair for Bioethics on the International Society for Cell & Gene Therapy’s Committee on the Ethics of Cell and Gene Therapy and recently completed a three-year term as an elected member of the Board of Directors of the American Society for Bioethics and Humanities.
-He is also a long-time member of the International Society for Stem Cell Research, the Association for Public Policy Analysis and Management, and the American Association for the Advancement of Science.
+His research addresses the intersection between public policy and biomedical innovation, especially in the context of stem cells, cell therapy, and assisted reproduction.
+He is a member of the leadership team for the NSF Engineering Research Center for Cell Manufacturing Technologies (CMaT), leading ethics and policy research for the center and previously served as Co-Director for CMaT's Engineering Workforce Development activities from 2017 to 2022.
+Since joining Georgia Tech, Aaron has participated as PI, co-PI or senior personnel, in $45M+ in sponsored funding, including NSF CAREER, IGERT, NRT and ERC awards.
+He serves as Vice-Chair for Bioethics on the International Society for Cell & Gene Therapy’s Committee on the Ethics of Cell and Gene Therapy and completed a three-year term as an elected member of the Board of Directors of the American Society for Bioethics and Humanities in 2022.
+From 2014 to 2023, he held an appointment as a Guest Researcher in the Division of Reproductive Health at the Centers for Disease Control and Prevention.
+He is also a long-time member of the International Society for Stem Cell Research, the Association for Public Policy Analysis and Management, and the American Association for the Advancement of Science (where he is also an honorary fellow).

 Aaron has a long-standing interest in science communication and is the author of Cloning: A Beginner's Guide (Oneworld Publications, 2007), an accessible introduction to the science of cloning and embryonic stem cells and the ethical and policy controversies this science inspires.
 He was an AAAS Leshner Leadership Institute Public Engagement Fellow for 2019-2020.